-Attention deficiency/hyperactivity disorder (ADD/ADHD) Conduct disorder Anxiety or attachment difficulties Autism Obsessional pre-occupations School phobia Withdrawn behaviour Depressed behaviour Aspergers syndrome
+Anxiety or attachment difficulties Obsessional pre-occupations Withdrawn behaviour Aspergers syndrome

 The list of medical conditions that may affect behaviour is not intended to be definitive.
 Should a child be identified as, or suspected of, suffering from a medical condition that may be affecting their behaviour, the matter must be discussed with the parent(s), and the SEND process followed.
-It is recognised that at times where children are under acute stress, their ability to communicate and think logically can be dramatically reduced and this should be taken in to consideration by staff when dealing with behaviour difficulties.

 In addition, there are known links between emotional and behavioural difficulties and the home/family environment.
 Such problems are likely to be exacerbated at times of family crisis.
 It is recognised that the effects of trauma are varied and in some cases can affect children at both the time of the trauma and at much later key stages in development.
 In this instance individual needs will be considered and appropriate support put in place.
-MILFORD INFANTS Church Road, Milford Godalming GU8 5JA Grow, Learn, Believe, Achieve